Haßloch: Economy and infrastructure

 In Haßloch, the better part of the resident industry is in metalworking.
-This is shown in the three “great” production companies in Haßloch (Ball-Packaging, Gottlieb Duttenhöfer GmbH and Dinex Deutschland GmbH).
+This is shown in the three “great” production companies in Haßloch (Ardagh Group, Gottlieb Duttenhöfer GmbH and Dinex Deutschland GmbH).

-In Haßloch stands one of the world's biggest and most modern drink can factories, Ball Packaging Europe.
+In Haßloch stands one of the world's biggest and most modern drink can factories, Ardagh Group.
 Among other things, the first half-litre can (a beer can) was made in Haßloch.

 Haßloch, along with the neighbouring municipality of Böhl-Iggelheim, is also home to one of the 28 “open channels” in Rhineland-Palatinate.
 This regional broadcaster allows communal coverage by citizens for citizens.

 Haßloch as a test market

-Haßloch is a test market for new brandname items and consumer products: At Haßloch retailers’ shops, products are available in advance that are only to be introduced into the rest of Germany in the future.
+Haßloch is a test market for new brandname items and consumer products: at Haßloch retailers’ shops, products are available in advance that are only to be introduced into the rest of Germany in the future.
 On the local cable television network, specially made commercials for these products are shown, and individual newspapers (such as Hörzu and Bunte) are published for Haßloch with special advertisements for the new products.
 Moreover, some citizens hold cards with barcodes that can be scanned with every purchase so that an individual household's shopping habits can be tracked.

 The Gesellschaft für Konsumforschung (“Company for Consumer Research”, GfK) can thereby tell how tested products are being received by customers.
 The research that the GfK does here matches later market data with an accuracy of 90%.

-Haßloch was chosen because this place exhibits a population structure that, by various criteria, comes quite close to the German average, for instance in its age structure and social classes.
+Haßloch was chosen because it exhibits a population structure that, by various criteria, comes quite close to the German average, such as in its age structure and social classes.
 Haßloch's structure is also midway between a town and a village.